The next Village Walk will take place on 2nd June 2019

 The first Village Walk (pictured above) was organised in April 2017 as a social event and a way of engaging more people with the project by celebrating the best of our local footpaths.
 Twenty-nine people joined in, with a choice of a five mile walk via Cleddon Falls and Beacon Hill, or an easier two and a half mile walk around Trellech Common.
 Both routes were chosen for their variety of natural features and landscapes, and to take in views of the Wye valley and Brecon Beacons.

-The second village walk will take place on Sunday 15th October: details can be found here and maps will be published after the event.
+The second village walk took place on Sunday 15th October: details can be found here and maps will be published in due course.

 Walk 1 (April 2017): The Five Mile Walk